maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MIR.rst

 After the authentication and following authorization, the user can register and manage the entities through the MIR API, with a proper right what we defined as a role.
 One important feature on the management is to issue or revoke a X509 client certificate for entities that are already registered in the API database.

-Identity Management
-^^^^^^^^^^^^^^^^^^^
-Identity management refers to the process of employing technologies to manage information about the identity of users and control access to company resources.
-The goal of identity management is to improve productivity and security while lowering costs associated with managing users and their identities, attributes, and credentials.

-The goal of MIR is to create a solution that satisfies the most common identification needs for the entire maritime industry on a global scale, as it is shown in the :ref:`MCP namespace <mcp-mrn>`.

-This is not a simple task as any solution must support every possible user scenarios from small leisure sailors to multinational companies.
-The complexity of this task is why the functionality will be delivered over multiple milestones in the coming years.
-The most important things such as support for authentication will be implemented first.
-Additional functionality will be added based on user needs in the projects supported by MCP.

 .. _mir-authentication:

 Authentication in MIR